 - Evidence from United Nations Office on Drugs and Crime (UNODC) indicates that more than 20 per cent of victims of all trafficking, both within countries and across borders, are children, while the 2006 US Department of State Annual Trafficking in Persons report notes that of the 600,000 – 800,000 trafficked across international border annually, 50% are children (http://www.state.gov/g/tip/rls/tiprpt/2006/65983.htm).

 Children without Parental Care

 - It has been estimated that more than 2 million children are in institutional care around the world, with more than 800,000 of them in Central and Eastern Europe and the Commonwealth of Independent States (CEE/CIS).
 This global estimate is likely to be severely underestimated due to under-reporting and lack of reliable data.
-Many institutions are unregistered and many countries do not regularly collect and report data on children in institutional care.

 Sexual Exploitation and Sexual Abuse of Children

 - There are few accurate statistics regarding sexual exploitation and sexual abuse of children as these crimes are often covert, secret and associated with intense feelings of shame that prevent children and adults from seeking help and reporting them.

 - Although statistics in relation to sexual abuse and exploitation are broad estimations and should be treated with caution, 150 million girls and 73 million boys under 18 are estimated to have experienced forced sexual intercourse or other forms of sexual violence and exploitation involving physical contact.
 In 2000, it was estimated that 1.8 million children were being sexually exploited in prostitution and pornography.
 Around 1 million children are thought to enter prostitution every year.